Maisuri Bugti tribe demands action against Brahamdagh

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MULTAN: The Maisuri Bugti tribe on Friday demanded stern action against anti-Pakistan elements who are working against Pakistan from foreign countries.
+Maisuri Bugti tribe Friday demanded stern action against anti-Pakistan elements who are working against Pakistan from foreign countries.

 He said Europe always adopted an anti-terrorism stance but at the same time, they were harbouring Brahamdagh Bugti and his gang.
 He said Brahamdagh could not be considered a representative of Balochistan.
 In fact he had his internal tribal feud in his family over the appointment of chieftain of Bugti tribe, Mir added.